-Humanity before vanity.
-What does that mean?
+So what does that mean in grooming?
 It is taking the entire pet into consideration when we groom it.
 From choosing the best possible products and providing a safe and comfortable environment, to making sure that the not only the physical but also the psychological and emotional needs of the animal are supported during the grooming process.
 We do not crate animals and make them wait all day.
 Each appointment is scheduled for your pet (commonly called express grooming).

 We use all natural shampoo and conditioning products to nurture your pet's spa experience!
 They will not only look and smell their best, but their skin will be healthier, too!

 How often should you groom your pet?
 Grooming your dog on a regular basis has many advantages.
 Not only does it keeps your dog healthy (and happy), it can help detect early warning signs of rashes, skin lesions, and lumps that you may not have noticed on your own.
 We suggest you start the process as soon as you get a new pet.
 If a puppy learns early that grooming is fun, you will have a less stressful experience for you, your pet and your groomer!

 For medium to long hair dogs, we suggest you come in every 4-6 weeks.
 Some dogs can go a little longer for a haircut if they come in between for a bath and blowout.
 Too long an interval between grooming appointments increases the probability of matting which adds the risk of injury and discomfort for your best friend.